 How far away from them must we navigate?
 How do we know when we’re nearing a mid-air collision or risking a near miss in our fly by?

 As they say – it takes one to know one, so I’ve seen plenty of active hovercraft.
 The difficult truth is, we never quite feel like a helicopter parent if we can point to someone who is hovering even closer.
-Consider these actions observed in my community.
+Consider these confessions shared in my community …

 You might be a helicopter parent if …

-- You call another parent in your child’s 4th grade class to find out what she got for the answer on math homework problem #12d … because it was really tricky.
+- You call another parent in your child’s grade school class to find out what she got for the answer on math homework problems … because they were really tricky.